bpftrace/bpftrace/docs/stdlib.md

 ### strstr

-Compares whether the string haystack contains the string needle.
+- `int64 strstr(string haystack, string needle)`

-If needle is contained then true is returned, else false is returned.
+Returns the index of the first occurrence of the string needle in the string haystack.
+If needle is not in haystack then -1 is returned.

 ### system